 About the New Political Communication Unit

-- Communication and comparative governance: e-democracy and the changing interface between representative institutions, public bureaucracies and citizens; changing organizational practices shaped by new patterns of communication.
+- Communication and comparative governance: online democracy and the changing interface between representative institutions, public bureaucracies and citizens; changing organizational practices shaped by new patterns of communication.

-- Comparative and international communication policy: Internet and new media governance and regulation; privacy, surveillance and security, the political economy of newer media; cultural diversity policy; digital divide and development issues.
+- Comparative and international communication policy: internet and new media governance and regulation; privacy, surveillance and security, the political economy of newer media; the digital divide and development issues.

-We offer a taught Masters stream in New Political Communication and PhD supervision in our areas of expertise.
+We currently offer a taught Masters stream in Media, Power, and Public Affairs and PhD supervision in our areas of expertise.